 With e-marking, it’s easy to spot trends in questions and subjects that are proving difficult for students, providing the opportunity to intervene and make continuous improvements for the future, helping students get the results they deserve.

-E-marking has been shown to halve the time it takes to complete the assessment of exams in some cases* enabling faster results issuing.
-In some cases it can fast track students being accepted on to programmes that they previously would have had to wait a further academic year to apply for.
+It’s no secret that students need their results quickly.
+As competition grows for university spaces, college applications and professional qualifications, getting results faster means you can empower your students to make informed, efficient decisions about their futures.
+E-marking has been shown to halve the time it takes to complete the assessment of exams in some cases*, enabling faster results issuing.
+It can also fast track students being accepted on to programmes that they previously would have had to wait a further academic year to apply for.

 E-marking allows you to work faster and smarter – giving your examiners the capacity to mark more papers in less time and your students the ability to accelerate their learning.

 *Examiners at Manipal University, India, reduced their exam lifecycle from three months to six weeks.